BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 vladcampos has made a [Youtube video](https://youtu.be/XOYwSCtJH5U) showcasing the setup.

 A few challenges I had when I first used Syncthing:
 - Having to manually start the synchronization on desktop devices -> [SyncTrazor](https://github.com/canton7/SyncTrayzor) for Windows solved this for me.
 This program allows to run Syncthing in the little tray utility in the bottom corner.
+SyncTrazor is an enhanced version of Syncthing.
-- Constant "syncing" notification on Android -> Disable its notifications altogether.
+- Constant "syncing" notification on Android -> Disable Syncthing notifications
+-  altogether.
 - There are some files you don't want to sync, like the current state of your workspace.
 [This page](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Auxiliary+Tools/Syncthing) includes an example of how you can do that.

 I recommend enabling File Versioning in Syncthing.
 This way when files accidentally get deleted you can still recover them.